forhadakhan/wcs/README.md

 * Receive membership applications

-* Member access to profile and service requests
+* Member can access to profile and request for services

 * General admin (staff) controls :
   * Can see membership applications